AmenaAkterKeya/learnX/README.md

 ### Role-Based Access
 - **Student Role**:
   - **Course Enrollment**: Easily enroll in courses of your choice.
-  - **Single Enrollment Per Course**: Each student can enroll in a course only once, ensuring effective course capacity management.
-  - **View Enrolled Courses**: Students can see a list of the courses they are enrolled in.
+  - **View Enrolled Courses**: Students can see a list of their enrolled courses.
-  - **Dashboard Access**: Students have a dedicated dashboard to manage their enrolled courses and account details.
   - **Deposit Money**: Students can deposit money to their accounts for course payments.

 - **Instructor Role**:
-  - **Course Management**: Instructors can upload their courses, edit course details, and delete courses they no longer wish to offer.
+  - **Course Management**: Instructors can upload their courses, edit courses, and delete courses.

-  - **Dashboard Access**: Instructors have a dashboard to view their courses, manage enrollments, and access their profile information.
+### Enrollment Features
+- **Easy Enrollment**: Students can easily enroll in courses of their choice.
+- **Single Enrollment Per Course**: Each student can enroll in a course only once.
+- **View Enrolled Courses**: Students can see a list of their enrolled courses.
+-
 ### Course Management
-- **Course Catalog**: Browse a diverse range of courses across various subjects.
 - **Category Search**: Users can filter courses based on categories for easier navigation.
-- **Instructor Course Management**: Instructors can upload their courses, edit course details, and delete courses they no longer wish to offer.

-### Enrollment Features
-- **Easy Enrollment**: Students can easily enroll in courses of their choice.
-- **Single Enrollment Per Course**: Each student can enroll in a course only once, ensuring that course capacities are managed effectively.
-- **View Enrolled Courses**: Students can see a list of the courses they are enrolled in.
+-
 ### Financial Management
 - **Deposit Money**: Students can deposit money to their accounts for course payments.

-### Dashboards
-- **Student Dashboard**: Students have a dedicated dashboard to view their enrolled courses and account details.
-- **Instructor Dashboard**: Instructors can view their courses, manage enrollments, and access their profile information.

-### Responsive Design
-- **Mobile-First Approach**: The design is optimized for use on various devices, ensuring a seamless experience on smartphones, tablets, and desktops.
-- **Adaptive Layout**: Content automatically adjusts to different screen sizes, maintaining usability and aesthetics across devices.

 ## Technologies Used